4 Best Basic Web Design Practices To Always Follow

 4. CTA’s That are Big, Bold & Beautiful

-Most business websites have an end game, a main goal, which is usually trying to get the users to buy a product, contact for a service, sign up for a newsletter etc…
+Most business websites have an end game, the main goal, which is usually trying to get the users to buy a product, contact for a service, sign up for a newsletter etc…

 UX web design practices are essentially a deeper meaning for how you get users to action what you want them to on your site.
 I mean the roll itself can go so much deeper in terms of research and marketing data analysis but in its rawest form, it is working out how quickly you can get your user from A to B without losing interest.